Behind the Seasoning: Italian Seasoning

 What goes into Italian Seasoning?

 Herbs are the perfect way to add distinctive flavors, while not overpowering a dish.
 If you were cooking in Tuscany you might use a fresh assortment of herbs, but having dried Italian seasoning on hand makes Italian flavors accessible to cooks in every region and any kitchen.
+You're probably familiar with many of these dried herbs but feel free to Go Behind the Seasoning to learn more about Basil, Oregano, and Thyme.
 We mix the herbs classically used in Italian kitchens to create a “magnifico” seasoning blend, we call Italian Herbs.
 This is a frequently used favorite.
 But if you’re wondering how to make Italian Seasoning, start with these ingredients and then explore adding garlic or crushed red pepper until you find your perfect recipe for Italian Spices.

 Essential Italian Spices and Seasoning Blends